openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/18_annotations.rst

     // a.sts
     export @interface NameAnno{name: string = ""} // ok

-The code in the example below is incorrect as the ambient declaration is not identical to the annotation declaration:
+The code in the example below is incorrect because the ambient declaration is not identical to the annotation declaration:

 .. code-block:: typescript
    :linenos: